All Episodes

 You go in to a Chrysler dealership.

-You won't be able to buy a car on election day.
+You won't be able to buy a car on Election Day.

-Uh you could probably be able to register to vote when you buy a car.
+You could probably be able to register to vote when you buy a car.

-Even if you don't work in a union place, be an honorary union member when you go buy a car.
+I mean, it'll be voter registration will be, and union membership will be automatic, even if you don't work in a union place, be an honorary union member when you go buy a car.

 You can't rip them off.